-Scallops are low in saturated fat, especially when a person avoids adding high fat ingredients such as butter or cream.
+Scallops are low in cholesterol and saturated fat, especially when prepared without butter or cream.
 In addition, they are a nutrient-dense form of protein containing beneficial omega-3 fatty acids.

 There are many different ways to eat scallops, and what someone adds to them is an important consideration when looking at cholesterol.

 Preparing and cooking scallops correctly without high fat ingredients offers additional health benefits and can help someone manage their cholesterol.

 This article provides advice on choosing, preparing, and cooking with scallops to maximize their health benefits.
 It also offers some recipes to try.